“I’m just not good at math.”

-The great news, however, is more and more research is proving these messages false as we learn how our brains work, and how math teaching styles can impact mindset and achievement.
+However, the great news is more and more research is proving these messages false as we learn how our brains work and how math teaching styles can impact mindset and achievement.

 Why Having a Growth Mindset Towards Math is so Important?

 The more researchers study and adjust how teachers think about math and how it’s taught, the more evidence shows a link between a growth mindset and math success.

 We all want kids to feel confident and successful as they learn math.
 Kids who have a growth mindset about their math abilities perform better on standardized tests and are more engaged in the classroom.

 In her research article, Carol Dweck, “Mindsets and Math/Science Achievement,” delves deep into a variety of research studies that support this correlation.
 And although we see evidence for the advantages of a growth mindset, she also states,